At the service of E.Leclerc

 To qualify as new members, employees must have been with the company for several years and have successfully held the position of store managers.
-He must also be sponsored by other members who validate his path and accompany him.
+They also need to be sponsored by other members who can validate their paths and provide support.

 Members undertake to comply with a set of rules, including the following: